jtkovacs/jtkovacs.github.io/REFS/UML.md

 #### Composition

 Objects in one class ‘belong’ to objects in another class.
 Denoted with a solid diamond on the association.
-Default multiplicity `1..1`, no PK needed.
+Default multiplicity `1..1`.
+PK not required.

 #### Aggregation

-Objects might ‘belong’ to at most one object of another class; denoted with an empty diamond on the association.
+Objects might ‘belong’ to, at most, one object of another class.
+Denoted with an empty diamond on the association.
 PK required.

 ### Multiplicity of associations